ahuigo/ahuigo.github.io/post/db/gorm-crud.md

     // SELECT name from animals WHERE ID=111; // 返回主键为 111
     // animal.Name => 'galeone'

-If you want to avoid this, consider using a pointer type or scanner/valuer, e.g:
+avoid this: consider using a `pointer type` or scanner/valuer, e.g:

     // Use pointer value
     type User struct {